wikimedia/operations-gitlab-ansible/README.md

 ## Automated GitLab Runner installation

-* GitLab Runner is installed and configured with provided Ansible playbook which can be found on S&F's GotLab (`git clone git@gitlab.gluzdov.com:wmf_gitlab/ansible.git`)
+* GitLab Runner is installed and configured with provided Ansible playbook which can be found on S&F's GitLab (`git clone git@gitlab.gluzdov.com:wmf_gitlab/ansible.git`)
 * Hosts to deploy GitLab Runners need to be configured in `[gitlab_runners]` section of 'hosts' file (it's an Ansible inventory configuration file)
 * Ansible playbook parameters are set up on host-by-host basis in `host_vars/<hostname>` YAML files
 * List of available playbook parameters can be found in `gitlab_runner/defaults/main.yml` file